devinkr/js-array-methods/readme.md

 const instructorNames = wdiInstructors.map(getFullName)
 ```

-We can also use an anonymous function instead of a named one:
+We can also use an anonymous function instead of a named one...

 ```js
 const instructorNames = wdiInstructors.map((instructor) => {